-The consideration for the amount earned for the first performance period will be paid during the third quarter of 2024 and is included in Other current liabilities at March 31, 2024.
-The contingent consideration for the second performance period is included in Other liabilities at March 31, 2024.
+The consideration for the amount earned for the first performance period will be was paid during the third quarter of 2024 and is included in Other current liabilities at March 31, 2024.
+The contingent consideration for the second performance period is included in Other current liabilities at March 31, 2024 June 30, 2024.
 Any amount earned for the second performance period will be paid during the third quarter of 2025.
-The \$7.0 million net reduction in the fair value of total contingent consideration is reported in Other income (expense) in the Consolidated Statement of Operations for the three and six months ended March 31, 2024.
+The \$7.0 million net reduction in the fair value of total contingent consideration is reported in Other income (expense) in the Consolidated Statement of Operations for the three and six nine months ended March 31, 2024 June 30, 2024.